 Glendower aims to make the curriculum accessible to all children as far as is reasonably practicable (including those girls with EHCPs and PLPs).
 Lessons are taught in English and, where English is not a girl's first language, arrangements are made to support the learning according to requirements.
-In both the Lower and the Upper School, specific intervention may be required for children with special educational needs, as directed by the SENDCo (see SEND Policy).
+In EY, Pre Prep and Prep School, specific intervention may be required for children with special educational needs, as directed by the SENDCo (see SEND Policy).
 We are committed to exploring greater means of support for girls with educational needs through technological advancement.